 Attendees will learn about:

-Who will benefit from this program?
+Who Will Benefit from this program:

-Presenter: Tiffany Duck is a consultant and owner of LitDext LLC, a literacy and information services company.
+Co-Presenter: Tiffany Duck is a consultant and owner of LitDext LLC, a literacy and information services company.
 She has thirteen years of experience as a public library manager in various types of library systems.
 Tiffany is an adjunct instructor in the Library and Information Science.

-Presenter: David Duck - Born in the East End Community of Newport News, VA David Duck is dedicated to serving youth and families.
+Co-Presenter: Born in the East End Community of Newport News, VA David Duck is dedicated to serving youth and families.
 With a B.A. from the University of Virginia, and an M.S. from Frostburg State University, David shares his passion for engaging families through quality programming, evidence-based practices, and an overall understanding and connection to youth/family needs.

 Presenter: Katie Clausen is the Early Literacy Services Manager at Gail Borden Public Library and a current PhD candidate in Information Studies at Dominican University.
 She holds an MLIS from Dominican University and an M.A. in Children’s Literature from Simmons College.
 Katie has shared her expertise at numerous conferences, and her articles have been featured in the Children & Libraries: The Journal of ALSC and Marvels and Tales.
 Her specialties include early literacy, children’s literature evaluation, and best storytime practices.